KJeanpol/Analisis-Numerico-para-Ingenieria/README.md

 # Analisis-Numerico-para-Ingenieria
-Homeworks from ANPI curse at Tecnologico de Costa Rica
+Homeworks from ANPI course at Tecnologico de Costa Rica